schilkp/dynamatic/docs/UserGuide/Tutorial.md

-# Using Dynamatic
+# Introduction to Dynamatic

+This tutorial is meant as the entry-point for new Dynamatic users and will guide you through your first interactions with the compiler and its surrounding toolchain.
+Following it requires that you have Dynamatic built locally on your machine, either [from source](./BasicBuildGuide.md) or using our [custom virtual machine](./VMSetup.md).

+> [!WARNING]
+> Note that the virtual machine does not contain an MILP solver; when using frontend scripts, you will have to provide the `--simple-buffers` flag to the `compile` command to instruct it to not rely on an MILP solver for buffer placement).
+Unfortunately, this will affect the circuits you generate as part of the exercises and you may therefore obtain different results from what the tutorial describes.

-This tutorial will walk you through the compilation of a simple kernel function written in C into an equivalent VHDL design, the functional verification of the resulting dataflow circuit using Modelsim, and the latter's visualization using our custom interactive dataflow visualizer.
+It will walk you through the compilation of a simple kernel function written in C into an equivalent VHDL design, the functional verification of the resulting dataflow circuit using Modelsim, and the latter's visualization using our custom interactive dataflow visualizer.
 The tutorial assumes basic knowledge of dataflow circuits but does not require any insight into MLIR or compilers in general.

 Below are some technical details about this tutorial.
-- All resources are located in the repository's [`tutorials/Introduction/Ch1`](../../../tutorials/Introduction/Ch1) folder.
+- All resources are located in the repository's [`tutorials/Introduction/Ch1`](https://github.com/EPFL-LAP/dynamatic/tree/main/tutorials/Introduction/Ch1) folder.
 - All relative paths mentionned throughout the tutorial are assumed to start at Dynamatic's top-level folder.
-- We assume that you have already built Dynamatic from source using the instructions in the top-level [README](../../../README.md) or that you have access to a Docker container that has a pre-built version of Dynamatic .
+- We assume that you have already built Dynamatic from source using the [provided instructions](./BasicBuildGuide.md) or that you have access to a Docker container that has a pre-built version of Dynamatic.

 This tutorial is divided into the following sections.
 - [1.
 The source code](#the-source-code) | We take a look at the C kernel function we will transform into a dataflow circuit.